What Is Imposter Syndrome & What Are Its Mental Health Effects?

 Sometimes, it may seem like others are succeeding with little effort while you work hard just to keep up.
 Social media may help to perpetuate this illusion.
 But the truth is, you don’t know what others are thinking, feeling, or experiencing.
 They might actually be putting in just as much effort as you—or more.
 Or, they might grapple with impostor feelings too.
 Plus, it can be helpful to remind yourself that everyone has different strengths and weaknesses.

-As it turns out, there’s actually no such thing as an overnight success.
-From an outside perspective, it may look like a business or person succeeded quickly and with little effort—but in most cases, they didn’t.
+Also remember that there’s generally no such thing as an overnight success.
+From an outside perspective, it may look like a business or person succeeded quickly and with little effort—but in most cases, they didn’t—and even people in these situations often develop feelings of IS.
 Accepting the fact that there will always be things you don’t know about others’ successes may help you put less pressure on yourself.

 Adjust your view of failure

-Many people who experience impostor syndrome fear failure above all.
+Many people who experience impostor syndrome may have a constant fear of failure above all.
 This view can lead a person to avoid taking risks or trying anything new, and it can make them question everything whenever they do fail at something.
 To shift this outlook, it can be beneficial to adopt the growth mindset, which means believing that you can improve almost any ability with practice and patience—and accepting that failure is an essential part of getting better at something.

-Experts have found that using a healthy dose of positive self-talk—especially when you refer to yourself by your own first name rather than using “I”—can improve confidence and emotional control abilities.
-In contrast, speaking harshly to yourself will generally only make you feel worse.
-Focusing on shifting your internal monologue to one of self-compassion can help you feel more authentically confident in your own skills and knowledge and improve your self-worth.
+Using positive self-talk may help improve confidence and emotional control abilities.
+In contrast, speaking harshly to yourself and letting your inner critic take over will generally only promote negative ways of thinking and make you feel worse.
+Focusing on shifting your internal monologue and finding ways to practice self-compassion may help you feel more authentically confident in your own skills and knowledge and improve your self-worth.

 Speak with a therapist

-There are times when it can be difficult to overcome a challenge like impostor syndrome on your own, and constantly feeling like a fraud can have a negative impact on your mental health and wellness.
-In this situation, speaking with a therapist can be helpful.
-A therapist can assist you in addressing the root cause of why you may feel the way you do and help you identify strategies you can use to overcome these beliefs over time.
+Addressing a challenge like impostor syndrome can be difficult to do on your own, and constantly feeling like a fraud can have a negative impact on your mental health and wellness.
+In this situation, reaching out for a therapeutic intervention can be helpful.
+A therapist can assist you in discovering why you think this way and developing strategies you can use to shift these beliefs over time.

 Takeaway

 The constant, nagging feeling that you’re a fraud or that your success is based on external factors can take a toll on your mental health.
-The tips outlined here can help you start to overcome feelings of impostor syndrome, as can meeting with a licensed mental health professional.
+Practicing self-compassion, improving self-talk, and documenting your successes may help you address feelings of impostor syndrome, as may meeting with a licensed mental health professional.

 Explore career challenges with a professional